rommelryanrico/terminal-app/README.md

 The implementaion of a class and class functions, as well as a module, allowed us to structure the code in a way that was more presentable and readable.
 We found that the output was more efficient once the code was refactored.

-Dealing with the if/else conditionals was easier when we changed to Ruby case statements.
+Dealing with the if/else conditionals was easier when we used Ruby case statements.

 ## Setup